-Many plans will say that they don’t cover dental implants.
-But this doesn’t mean that there is no benefit for dental implants.
+Years ago, many plans said that they wouldn’t cover dental implants.
+But this didn’t mean that there was no benefit for dental implants.
 Plans state this to limit their liability.
 The dental plan obligates the insurance company to pay for the replacement of missing teeth—it’s just that their benefit will be based on the cost of the least expensive replacement.
 What this means is that if, say, you have multiple teeth missing, and a removable partial denture would work for you, the dental insurance benefit for implants will be based on the cost of the removable partial.

-Dental implants are becoming the standard of care for the replacement of missing teeth.
-Yes, they are generally more expensive than other tooth replacement options.
-But our advice is to not let these insurance plan limitations dictate what you do to take care of yourself.
+Dental implants are becoming the standard of care for the replacement of missing teeth, so recently more plans are “covering” them.
+But their coverage will be limited by annual expense limitations.
+By the time you do the surgery for one implant and the crown over the implant, you’ll exceed the annual expense limitations of many plans.
+But my advice is to not let these insurance plan limitations dictate what you do to take care of yourself.
 Do what is best for you.
 The insurance company does what is best for them, and that is to limit their expenses as much as possible.

 Click here to ask Dr. Hall a question about dental implants.